Reading and Writing Workshop

 Reading is an integral part of Woodland's program.
-Each day after lunch, the students disperse and choose from a variety of literacy options.
+Each day before lunch, the students disperse and choose from a variety of literacy options.
 We have students who enjoy silent sustained reading, students participating in literacy based activities or games with a teacher, or older students paired up with younger students to practice reading aloud.
 Emerging readers most often work with teachers one-on-one.

 Emerging reading groups form as students share or demonstrate their interest and readiness.
 Teachers draw from a range of methodologies that best fit the students' needs and learning styles including visual, auditory, and kinesthetic activities.
 Many students enjoy a multisensory approach as they learn how to read!